LoranceChen/scall/README.md

 ## Updates
 - version 0.7.0
+  - fix only accept some keys with sshj SessionPool
+- version 0.7.0
   - support concurrent session execute pool by SSHJ
 - version 0.6.1
   - support jsch channel in `SessionTerminal` class